norm/suited/documentation/suitfile.markdown

         # ask for a password after locking the computer
         github:norm/suited:setup/password_after_screensaver.sh

+    You can pin the repository to a specific revision of the file (rather than using whatever is currently on `master`) by including it in the `REPO` argument, like so:

+        # only this specific revision
+        github:norm/suited@fe24e43:setup/password_after_screensaver.sh

   * **relative path**

     Any other line is interpreted as a path relative to the last absolute